Luos-io/Documentation/tutorials/your-first-message/receiving-message.md

 }
 ```

-Because we don’t give any message handler to Luos we will have to get the available messages into the service loop function using `Luos_ReadMsg` function:
+Because we do not give any message handler to Luos Engine, we will have to get the available messages into the service loop function using `Luos_ReadMsg` function:

 ```c
 void Button_Loop(void)